jonfernq/Learning/OperatingSystems/MemoryManagement/ReflectionsOnMemoryManagement.md

 Then it is definitely time to reboot the system.
 When I check task manager memory usage is almost 100% and the memory system seems to be **'thrashing'** and near complete collapse.

-Anti-virus security software over-zealous blocking of access to files seems to be a common problem of memory management in the security rather than performance domain.
+Anti-virus security software blocking of access to files and not allowing them to be loaded into memory seems to be a common problem of memory management in the security domain.
+Anti-virus software is always resident in memory and serves as a sort of gatekeeper to memory and the kernel, but sometimes it seems to be over-zealous in performing this function.

-Anti-virus software locking files and preventing access and use is one memory management problem that happens often.
-I brought a notebook a technician that was so slow in booting and performing common tasks, that it was a big waste of time using it.
+I brought a notebook a technician that was so slow in booting and performing tasks, that it was a big waste of time using it.
-I would usually reinstall Windows, but all the technician did was uninstall the Avast anti-virus app and the problem was solved.
+Faced with such a situation I would usually just reinstall Windows, but all the technician did was uninstall the Avast anti-virus app and the problem was solved.
-The task manager also notes the excessive memory usage of this program.
+The task manager also noted the excessive memory usage of this program.

-Recently, the Avast anti-virus software I have installed on my system locked certain executable images making it impossible to install programs
+Recently, the Avast anti-virus software I have installed on my system locked certain executable images making it impossible to install important programs
-For example, I wished to reinstall the OB screen video capture software used to make programming tutorials.
+For example, I wished to install video screen capture software used to make programming tutorials.
+It seemed to want to access executables related to video, but the anti-virus would not allow access.
+The recommended workaround was temporarily disabling the anti-virus software.
+This did not work, however, and a full uninstall and reinstall was needed.
 Solving such issues and problems seems to require keeping updated on the latest system performance issues via a news feed, not necessarily deep knowledge of system internals.